GauravAnandIITG/T-Magnus-Aircraft/README.md

 - Demonstrated **concept + iterations** to judges and attendees

 ---

-## 📷 Media

-(Add photos, diagrams, or videos of your aircraft prototype here)

----

-## 🧑‍💻 Contributors
-- **Gaurav Anand**
-- Team Techniche & Kalam Labs Collaboration

----

-## 📜 License
-This project is part of the **Techmaker Program**.
-Feel free to use and adapt for educational purposes.

----

 ⭐ If you find this project interesting, don’t forget to **star this repo**!